 - The Core will also facilitate, encourage and support linkages of the JHU Center with other HIV research programs, clinical trials organizations, CFARs and organizations with relevant missions, including local HIV public health and clinical services.

-- The Core will also create a US-based “virtual cohort” to identify men and women at risk HAND (self-identified by having cognitive symptoms) and follow them prospectively to document the evolution of symptoms.
+- The Core will also create a US-based “virtual cohort” to identify men and women at risk of HAND (self-identified by having cognitive symptoms) and follow them prospectively to document the evolution of symptoms.
 The principal objective of the virtual cohort will be to expand our existing physical cohort, and facilitate recruitment into national clinical trials of HAND.